Ready to discover Nova Scotia from the perspective of a local?

 #4 – Bring insect repellent (and After Bite)

 I’m not going to lie to you.
-There are a TON of mosquitoes in this area during the summer.
+There are a TON of mosquitoes in this area during the summer, especially along hiking trails.
 Be wise – wear insect repellent and have some After Bite on hand in case you get bitten.
 If your host says “keep the screen door shut” then keep the screen door shut.

 #5 – Check for ticks